pytorch/ios-demo-app/ObjectDetection-CoreML/README.md

 ```

 The Python script `export-nms.py` in the `yolov5` submodule folder is used to generate a Core ML -formatted YOLOv5 model.
-The script is a modified version of the original `export.py` script that inlcudes the NMS at the end of the model to support using iOS's Vision.
+The script is a modified version of the original `export.py` script that includes the NMS at the end of the model to support using iOS's Vision.

 Before running the script, create a python environment with python >=3.7 and install dependencies both in `requirements.txt` and `requirements-export.txt` with: